“How can I help my child revise?”

 I hope you've found this episode of The School Success Formula useful.
 If you've got any questions or comments I'd love to hear them in the comments section below, in my Facebook group for parents, or on Twitter (you'll find me @LucyCParsons).

+If you and your child need a nudge in the right direction to get a fully-functional revision plan in place, you need to do my Revision Kickstarter Workshop.
 Sign your child up for this revision planning workshop that will get them set up with:

 - A personalised revision plan for rapid progress over half-term